 Pets that require injectable insulin are often best cared for when boarding in a veterinary environment.
 The Veterinarian staff is better equipped to make adjustments to medications and feedings should the need arise.
 A pet that receives injectable insulin at home without issue may respond differently when away.
 While Veterinarian boarding is the ideal scenario, we understand that this may not always be possible.
 Select Kennelwood locations are equipped to administer injectable medications when necessary.
+Please note that we are currently unable to administer insulin to new cat clients.
 We will make every attempt to administer the insulin however, there are several things can cause us to need further direction/ be unsuccessful.

 - The pet is not eating.
 (Pets must eat before receiving insulin.)

 - The pet is displaying aggression and could pose a safety risk to staff.

 - The pet is exhibiting symptoms of irregular blood glucose.